Sebeș: History

 It is believed that there has been an earlier rural settlement in this area, with Romanian and Pecheneg population, situated east of today's city.
 The city itself was built by German settlers — later referred as Transylvanian Saxons, but actually originating from the region of Rhine and Moselle — on the territory of the Hungarian Kingdom in the second half of the 12th century and became an important city in medieval Transylvania.
-Its city walls were reinforced after the Tatar (Mongol) invasions from 1241–1242, but the city was occupied in 1438 by the Ottoman Empire.
+Its city walls were reinforced after the Tatar (Mongol) invasions from 1241 to 1242, but the city was occupied in 1438 by the Ottoman Empire.
 Transylvania's voivode John I Zápolya died in Sebeș in 1540.
 The Transylvanian Diet met in Sebeș in 1546, 1556, 1598, and 1600.
 The location of the meetings, the Zápolya House, is now a museum.
 In the oldest documents that attest the existence of Sebeș, the city is named "Malebach"(1245), "Millenbach"(1309), names that derive from the German "Malemboch", which means "the river that carries a lot of rocks", which corresponds to the geography of the city.

 Johannes Tröster's work "Das alt und neue Teutsche Dacia" published in 1666 in Nuremberg sets the date of the city's founding in 1150.
 The great Mongol invasion destroyed the city in 1242, after which the inhabitants rebuilt it.
 The old two-towered Romanesque basilica was rebuilt in early Gothic style.
 The current tower was built on the foundations of the two original towers.
 The fourteenth century brought with it a period of development of the city, it being listed in 1376 as the third commercial importance among the Saxon cities.
 A royal deed from 1387 enshrines the right of Sebeș to build fortress walls, although their construction had probably begun before the middle of the 14th century.
 It thus becomes, despite its small size, the first city in Transylvania to be completely surrounded by masonry fortifications.

-After the union with Romania in 1918, the first mayor of the city was Lionel Blaga, the brother of the Romanian poet and philosopher Lucian Blaga, who was born in the nearby village of Lancrăm.
+After the union with Romania in December 1918, the first mayor of the city was Lionel Blaga, the brother of the Romanian poet and philosopher Lucian Blaga, who was born in the nearby village of Lancrăm.

-Town council
+Politics and administration

 The town's current local council has the following multi-party political composition, based on the results of the ballots cast at the 2020 Romanian local elections:

 Economy

 Today Sebeș is a city with a dynamic economy, having received in the last decade important foreign investments: wood processing and leather goods manufacturing are the chief domains of the local industry.
 As of March 2015, the unemployment rate was under 2%, the lowest of any city in Romania at the time.

+In April 2016, Daimler AG's subsidiary Star Assembly started producing Mercedes-Benz nine-speed automatic transmissions in Sebeș.

 Population

-According to the 1850 census, the population of Sebeș municipality at that time was 8,701 inhabitants in total, most of whom were Romanians, but there was also a fairly high percentage of Germans because it was a German town.
-According to the 2011 census, Sebeș has 24,165 inhabitants, of which:
+At the 2021 census, Sebeș had a population of 26,490.
+According to the 1850 census, the population of the city at that time was 8,701 inhabitants in total, with a substantial minority of ethnic Germans.
+At the 2011 census, Sebeș had 24,165 inhabitants, of which: